The Getty

 • Hollywood

 This 160-acre park at the eastern end of the Santa Monica Mountains has one main loop, plus a bevy of dirt hiking trails.
 The sea of buff trainers and their sleek, sweaty clients can get to be too much during the busy morning and weekend workout traffic, but you’ll be rewarded with some of the best views of the city (and, if you’re lucky, a chance to gawk at power-walking celebs).
-If you’re only after the views and not hiking, head to the northern entrance on Mulholland Drive, which is just a short walk from the summit.
+When I’m only after the views and not hiking, I head to the northern entrance on Mulholland Drive, which is just a short walk from the summit.

 Advertising